Victorian Curriculum and Assessment Authority: International Delivery

 The VCAA has taken a leading role in expanding delivery of the Victorian curriculum internationally.
 The framework to support this includes a northern hemisphere timetable.
 In 2015–16, more than 1400 students participated in VCAA assessment programs with 25 overseas providers and in 2015, 460 students completed the Victorian Certificate of Education (VCE) with offshore providers.

 Victorian Certificate of Applied Learning (VCAL)

-The Victorian Certificate of Applied Learning (VCAL) is a 'hands-on' option for students in Years 10, 11 and 12 and is a credential awarded to secondary school students who successfully complete year 10, 11 and 12 in Victoria, it is delivered under the VCAA.
-Students may work in a trade or part-time job on some days of the week and supplement this by doing a set course at school.
+The Victorian Certificate of Applied Learning (VCAL) was a 'hands-on' option for students in Years 10, 11 and 12 and was a credential awarded to secondary school students who successfully complete year 10, 11 and 12 in Victoria, it was delivered under the VCAA.
+Students were permitted work in a trade or part-time job on some days of the week and supplement this by doing a set course at school.
 In 2020, it was announced that the VCAL will be merged with VCE by 2023, before being wholly suspended in 2025.
 Education Minister James Merlino stated that a 'single VCE certificate would make it easier for students to get a range of skills, both academic and vocational.', with the suspension of VCAL also in response to the stigma that it is solely for non-academic students.
+Since 2023 VCAL has been superseded by the VCE Vocational Major (VCE VM), which aims to assist students in vocational pathways.